Contrastive Learning for API Aspect Analysis: Introduction

+CLAA holds the potential to offer a more insightful and contextually relevant API selection process which can enhance the decision making process in choosing specific APIs for specific projects.
+For example, consider a discussion regarding the \textit{usability} aspect of an API such as ``The new update introduced a more efficient API for data processing''.
+CLAA can differentiate that this type of text stands apart from non-aspect text like ``The team went out for lunch today''.
+By embedding these texts in a shared feature space, CLAA gains the ability to cluster aspect based API-related discussions in proximity while distancing them from conversations unrelated to a certain aspect.
+This ability to distinguish relevant from non-relevant texts contributes to the identification of crucial factors for API selection.
+It aligns recommendations with the project's prerequisites and customizes options based on user preferences, all of which can substantially enhance the API selection process for users.

 We evaluate our proposed approach in two ways: (a) performance analysis and (b) impact analysis.
 For performance analysis, we compare CLAA with the state-of-the-art baselines through extensive experimentation.
 Experimental results show that it outperforms the SOTA results significantly.
 For impact analysis of CLAA, we conducted two experiments: (a) empirical study and (b) developer study.
 First, we collect all ``json'' and ``java'' related posts and comments from Stack Overflow.
 Then we apply the CLAA and the best performing baseline model (RoBERTa).
 CLAA achieved 92\% accuracy by correctly predicting 184 sentences, while the baseline achieved 81.5\% accuracy by correctly predicting 163 sentences on randomly selected 200 reviews.
 Second, to demonstrate the usefulness of CLAA, we conduct a developer study in two phases.
 In the first phase, we ask 10 participants (five professional developers + five graduate level students) to perform two API selection related tasks using three different settings (\textit{Stack Overflow} only, \textit{Stack Overflow + baseline}, \textit{Stack Overflow + CLAA}).
 In the second phase, we collect their comparative feedback on the correctness, confidence and usefulness of CLAA.
 The findings of the study show that developers are more accurate about API selection when they are using CLAA.
+In summary, we made the following contributions in this paper: \begin{enumerate} \item \textbf{CLAA}: We present CLAA, a novel approach for aspect analysis in API reviews.
+In CLAA, the aspect detection component leverages contrastive learning, which yields state-of-the-art results and the classifier output explanation component offers explanations to aid in aspect detection. \item \textbf{Evaluation}: We conducted a thorough assessment of CLAA with both performance and impact analysis.
+It was compared with a closely related state-of-the-art approach \cite{yang2022aspect} and also a developer study involving ten participants was carried out. \end{enumerate}